Loebl-Komlos-Sos Conjecture: dense case: Proof of Lemma (Extremal case)

+First, we prove the property of Lemma~\ref{prop:EC-obecna}~\ref{pr:QL}.
 By the hypothesis of $(\clubsuit 1)$, not many vertices in $Y$ are large.
 Thus the ratio of the large vertices in the graph $G[\bigcup_{i\in\Lambda}V_i\cup Y]$ is substantially smaller than one half.
-Then there must be substantially more than half of the large vertices in the complementary set $Q$, and~\eqref{eq_Qhalflarge} follows.
+Then there must be substantially more than half of the large vertices in the complementary set $Q$, and the property follows.
 We make the idea rigorous by the following calculations.
-For any $i\in\Lambda$ set $l_i=|L^i|$.
+For each $i\in\Lambda$ set $l_i=|L^i|$.

 Thus,